Use the Edit – Find function located in the browser to search within this document.

 • You enrolled an ineligible family member and in the opinion of the Administrator-Benefits, the enrollment was a result of fraud or a misrepresentation of a material fact.

 You are responsible for ending coverage with ExxonMobil Benefits Service Center when your enrolled spouse or family member is no longer eligible for coverage.
-If you do not complete your change within 60 days, any contributions you make for ineligible family members will not be refunded.
+If you do not complete your change within 30 days for most changes in status (and 60 days in the case of divorce or if you, your spouse or your covered dependent gains/loses eligibility for Medicaid or Children’s Health Insurance Program (CHIP) coverage), any contributions you make for ineligible family members will not be refunded.

 For employees and eligible family members, if your participation in any group health plan (e.g., Medical, Dental, Vision), to which ExxonMobil contributed, was suspended for non-payment of required contributions, in order to enroll in this Plan you must repay all required contributions retroactively to the date of suspension.